 - horticultural nursery.

-Is a building permit required for an agricultural building?
+A building permit is required for an agricultural building.

-Yes.
-The Permitting Department issues building permits and enforces building standards which are unique to agricultural buildings (e.g., design standards for wind and roof loads, allowable area and fire code provisions).
-If the proposed use exceeds that of an agricultural building (e.g., public riding arenas, sales areas, etc.), more stringent standards may be applied.
+- If the proposed use exceeds that of an ag building (e.g., public riding arenas, sales areas, etc.), more stringent standards may be applied.

 What are the application requirements for an agricultural building?

-Permitting Department Customer Information Bulletin #9, Obtaining a Residential Building Permit*, describes the submittal requirements for a building permit.
-If you anticipate your use of the agricultural building to include the public or employees, then see the submittal requirements outlined in Permitting Department Customer Information Bulletin #8, Commercial and Multifamily Building Permits*.
+Our Customer Bulletin #9, Obtaining a Residential Building Permit*, describes the submittal requirements for a building permit.
+If you anticipate your use of the agricultural building to include the public or employees, then see the submittal requirements outlined in Bulletin #8, Commercial and Multifamily Building Permits*.

 In what zoning classifications are agricultural uses allowed?